Gabriellanaro/MLOPS_final_Project/reports/README.md

 >
 > Answer:

---- We used the following srevices:
+--- We used the following services:
 1. Buckets: We used GCP buckets for storing the data.
 2. Containers: We used containers to store the images that we crated locally.
 3. Run: We depoyed the model using the google Run.---